Barbecue Smoked Pulled Pork recipe - Carolina Style

 I recommend the crock pot with a removable pot as you can store it in the refrigerator and then heat it back up prior to serving (the next day for instance).

-barbecue pulled pork recipe
+crockpot pulled pork

 Step 7: